-The divorce law in Colorado states that one party, either Husband or Wife, can file for a Petition for Dissolution of Marriage.
+The divorce law in Colorado states that either party in a marriage can file for a Petition for Dissolution of Marriage.
 The filing party is known as the Petitioner and the responding party is known as the Respondent.
 In most family law cases, both the Petitioner and Respondent participate in the divorce case fully.
-However, in rare occasions, a party, Husband or Wife, chooses not to participate in the divorce process.
-In my experience, this can have potential severe outcomes for the non-participating party.
+However, in some occasions, one party may choose not to participate in the divorce process.
+This potentially can have severe outcomes for the non-participating party.

 Think about it this way:

 If one party does not participate, they cannot cross-examine you on the stand.

 If one party does not participate, they cannot present their case.

 If one party does not participate, they cannot have witnesses testify at a hearing.